 Epsom Salt for Christmas Cactus – When and How to Use

 Every plant needs nutrients to thrive.
-Nitrogen, potassium, and phosphorous are the primary nutrients needed in large quantities.
+Nitrogen, potassium, and phosphorus are the primary nutrients needed in large quantities.
 Plants also need moderate quantities of magnesium, Sulfur, and calcium, hence classified as secondary nutrients.

-Epsom salt (magnesium sulfate) is a key element of the chlorophyll molecule.
-Chlorophyll gives plants their green color and helps them absorb sunlight for making food through photosynthesis.
+Epsom salt has Magnesium, which is a key element of the chlorophyll molecule.
+Chlorophyll gives plants a green color and helps them absorb sunlight to make food through photosynthesis.

-Unlike many plants, the Christmas cactus has higher requirements for magnesium.
+Unlike many plants, the Christmas cactus has a higher affinity for magnesium.
 If you haven’t used Epsom salt, yellow spots on your Christmas cactus might be a telltale sign of declining magnesium levels.

 Epsom salt is a great source of magnesium, and it comes with the following benefits for a Christmas cactus: